Stratouklos/GildedRose/README.md

     days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

+We're sure this is how the system works.
+Okay we're pretty sure that's how it works.
+We kind of forget the details.
+Whatever, it works for us so please don't change the logic!

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

 - "Conjured" items degrade in Quality twice as fast as normal items